3 days in Stockholm is an ideal amount of time to see this fascinating city.

 Gamla Stan

-Gamla Stan is the name of the old town in Stockholm.
+Gamla Stan is the name of Stockholm old town.
 Sweden stayed neutral during World War II, so unlike a lot of cities in Europe, it’s well preserved.

 As a result, you can walk through a medieval city centre which has been preserved in its entirety.
 It’s arguably the best place in the city to go for a wander.

-The colourful buildings, narrow streets and cobblestones create a vibrant atmosphere no matter whether you visit in the summer or during the winter.
+The colourful buildings, cobblestone streets create a vibrant atmosphere no matter whether you visit in the summer or during the winter.

-Gamla Stan is an ideal place to grab a coffee or something to eat.
+Gamla Stan is an ideal place to grab a coffee or try some traditional Swedish cuisine.
 You can try the Swedish tradition of Fika too while you’re there!

 The Royal Palace

-As you might have gathered from the name, the Royal Palace is the residence of the King and Queen of Sweden.
-It’s a huge and impressive building which you can’t miss when you’re in the centre.
+As you might have gathered from the name, the Royal Palace is the official residence of the Swedish Royal Family.

-The palace has over 600 rooms inside, more than enough for any King or Queen!
+The palace has over 600 rooms inside, more than enough for the royal family or any King or Queen!
 Similar to Buckingham Palace, you can observe a changing of the guard if you visit at the right time.

-If you want to explore more buildings close by, you can visit Parliament House, the National Museum and the Skeppsholmen Church, all of which are close by.
+If you want to explore more buildings, Parliament House, the National Museum and the Skeppsholmen Church, are all just a short walk away.

 Djurgården